-The department offers graduate programs leading to the MEd in educational administration (EDEA) for both (K-12) and higher education and the PhD with a specialization in educational administration.
+The department offers graduate programs leading to the MEd in educational administration (EDEA) for both (K-12) and higher education and the PhD with a track in educational administration.
 The educational administration program includes both introductory courses and advanced seminars in the following areas of study:

 The educational administration program prepares educational administrators and supervisors for a broad range of education-related administrative positions.
 These positions include elementary and secondary school administrators, higher education staff positions, and department and grade-level chair at PK-12 and higher education institutions.

 Participants in the educational administration program will have the opportunity to study in a multicultural setting that includes students from the Pacific and Asia, as well as from private and PK-12 schools.
 The department’s focus on both higher and lower education provides students the opportunity to explore a wide range of national and international issues of importance to education and to specialize in an area of interest.

 Master of Education in Educational Administration

 Students who seek the MEd degree in K-12 educational administration must have appropriate job-related experience to evidence familiarity with teaching or other student support roles (i.e., 2 years of classroom teaching or school counseling experience).
 The basic program is designed to prepare educational administrators and supervisors for a broad range of education-related elementary and secondary administrative positions.
 For applicants working in the Hawai‘i Department of Education currently as teachers or vice principals, there are seven courses that are required for principal certification (EDEA 601, 610, 620, 630, 645, 670, 780F).
 Applicants should check with the Hawai‘i Department of Education for additional requirements to become an administrator in the public schools.

 For students who seek the MEd degree in higher education, the program is designed for those with interest in mid-level administrative and staff positions in higher education administration (e.g., admissions, housing, student activities, financial aid, placement, counseling, and health services).
 Experience in working in higher education is desirable.